PyJaipur/100DaysOfCode/DeadVampire/README.md

 Progress in ML - Polynomial regression practice examples, logistic regression.

 Solved some more problems on leetcode on data structures and oop.

+### Day 6
+Progress in ML - None, didn't get much time today

+Solved some more problems on leetcode (mainly binary trees) and hackerrank, gradually attempting more difficult problems.

+### Day 7
+Progress in ML - Reimplemented Andrew Ng's linear regression exercise in Python and R.

+*Let's Start Django* from today.